BEING CATHOLIC

 By your stubbornness and impenitent heart, you are storing up wrath for yourself on the day of wrath

-revelation of the just judgment of God, who will repay everyone according to his works: eternal life to
+and revelation of the just judgment of God, who will repay everyone according to his works: eternal life to

-those who seek glory, honour, and immortality through perseverance in good works
+those who seek glory, honour, and immortality through perseverance in good works, but wrath and fury to

 those who selfishly disobey the truth and obey wickedness.